 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Starting in 2008, the Russian market of electronic physical security equipment (EPS) grew 20% per year.
+Starting in 2008, the Russian market for electronic physical security equipment (EPS) grew 20% per year.
 Over 80% of technical security equipment sales take place in the Moscow and Saint Petersburg regions.
 The structure of the Russian security systems market is divided into three main segments (by market size).
 The largest segment of the Russian market is VSS.
 Its share is approximately 45%.
 The FSA segment is quite close to it with a share of about 35%.
 By some estimates, it is close to 50%, due in part to a significant volume of consumers from the public sector and regular inspections for compliance of other facilities with fire safety requirements.
 The share of ACS reaches 20%.

 Since 2018, the FSA segment of foreign production dropped the most due to the concentration of local production (more than 65%).
 The growth drivers for the FSA segment in Russia are the following: growth of construction and increased requirements for facilities at the legislative level.